Ogro-Projukti/codegenome/README.md

 ---

-**Codegenome** scans your repository, extracts symbols and relationships using `tree-sitter`, stores timeline snapshots in SQLite, and exposes this powerful intelligence to AI agents through MCP (Model Context Protocol).
-Use it headless in CI, on servers, or alongside any editor—no VS Code required!
+## 🌐 The Connectome of Code: Mapping the Digital Brain

+Your codebase isn't a static document—it's an evolving digital brain.
+Standard context tools dump flat, truncated text files into your LLM window, causing massive token bloat and architectural hallucinations.

+**Codegenome treats code like a living connectome.** By running localized, incremental `tree-sitter` passes and tracking changes in SQLite, it monitors your repository's structural neuroplasticity in real time—without dragging down system performance.

+### ⚡ Watch your connectome grow as your agent codes
+As your AI agent (**Cursor, Claude Desktop, or custom MCP clients**) generates new modules, refactors functions, or shifts dependencies, Codegenome maps out those structural relationships instantly.
+It exposes high-fidelity intelligence directly to your editor via the **Model Context Protocol (MCP)**, allowing AI agents to reason about your entire system architecture with surgical precision.
+Use it headless in CI, on servers, or locally—no complex IDE wrappers required!

+---

 ## ✨ What Codegenome Can Do